 The Company is exposed to foreign currency risk on fluctuations related to cash, reclamation bond, and accounts payable that are denominated in United States dollars ("US\$").
-A 10% fluctuation in the US\$ against the Canadian dollar would not have a significant affect on the net comprehensive loss for the period.
+A 10% fluctuation in the US\$ against the Canadian dollar would affect net comprehensive loss for the period by approximately \$30,000.